webOSArchive/enyo1-bootplate/Enyo1onAndroid.md

 - Add the android platform
     - `cd <folder>` (eg: `hello`)
     - `cordova platform add android`
-- Build your project the Enyo2 way:
+- Create your Enyo app by adding to and modifying the contents of the `enyo-app` folder
-    - `tools/deploy.sh` for *nix or `tools/deploy.bat` for Windows
+- From the parent folder, use the command line to run `./build.sh www`
 - Copy the resulting build output from the Enyo `deploy` folder to the Cordova `www` folder (eg: `hello\www`)
 - Use the `config.xml` included in this project to add the Android namespace and security exeptions
 - Add the security exemption meta tag to your .html files in `www`: